“”

 When the Tea Is This Hot, You Can’t Help but Sip

-As someone who has spent the better part of the past 22 days away from social media (thank you, Opal app), I have to say I picked a truly unhinged week to check back in.
+As someone who has spent the better part of the past 22 days away from social media (thank you, Opal app), I picked a truly chaotic week to check back in.
 I opened Instagram and immediately felt like I’d missed several chapters of a very loud book.
 The Blake Lively / Justin Baldoni situation had escalated straight into the text messages, Brooklyn Beckham had turned his Instagram Story into a family tell-all, Taylor Swift was somehow involved (of course), and everyone seemed extremely confident about which side they were on.

 If anything, Blake Lively’s energy doesn’t land for me.
-She exudes a kind of mean girl confidence that isn’t just cringeworthy on paper (see: her letter to the PGA board), but shows up in subtle power moves and perfectly timed charm.
+She exudes a kind of mean-girl confidence that isn’t just cringeworthy on paper (see: her unhinged letter to the PGA), but shows up in subtle power moves and perfectly timed charm.
 The kind you’ve probably encountered at work, at school drop-off, or in a group chat you eventually muted for your own mental health.

-Then Taylor Swift entered the chat, which added a whole other layer.
-When someone’s brand is built around calling things out, advocating for women, and naming unfair power dynamics, people notice when the behavior feels misaligned.
-That doesn’t erase the good, but it does make the whole thing a little harder to swallow.
+Then Taylor Swift entered the conversation, which added a whole other layer.
+Listen, I totally understand defending your BFF, but when someone’s brand is built on calling things out and advocating for women, people notice when behavior feels misaligned.
+That doesn’t erase the good, but it does make the moment harder to swallow.

-Meanwhile, Brooklyn Beckham’s Instagram Story was doing something else entirely.
-Less polished.
-Less strategic.
-Just raw, public, and impossible to unsee.
+Meanwhile, Brooklyn Beckham’s Instagram Story was doing something else entirely — less polished, less strategic, and impossible to unsee.
 Different situation, same energy: carefully curated images cracking in real time, with no PR buffer in sight.

 What I actually appreciate is that none of this is being quietly swept under the rug.
-People are allowed to question dynamics now.
-To say something feels off without being accused of betraying womanhood or missing the point entirely.
+People are allowed to say something feels off now, without being accused of betraying womanhood or missing the point.

-And yes — it’s entertaining.
+And yes, it’s entertaining.
 I’m not above admitting that.
 But it’s also revealing.
-Watching who gets defended, who gets dismissed, and who is suddenly untouchable says a lot about how power still works, even in spaces that claim progress.
+Watching who gets defended, who gets dismissed, and who becomes untouchable says a lot about how power still works, even in spaces that claim progress.

 Celebrities aren’t messier than they used to be.
-We’re just not willing to play along the same way anymore.
-The tea is piping hot, and for once, it feels like it’s actually saying something.
+We’re just less willing to play along.
+The tea is piping hot — and for once, it actually feels like it’s saying something.

 More from GIRLHOOD